 Please note: This is an old article, so some of the data here is backdated.
 The 16 promises of my work, however, remain unchanged.

 Whew.
 This has been some start.

 Within two days of the launch of Sanity by Tanmoy, nearly 600 of you from all over the world signed up to build this community with me.
-I spotted many familiar names - my most engaged readers from The Correspondent, who have stood by me like a rock after its sad end; my closest friends; even an ex-boss from years ago - and hundreds of new ones.
+I spotted many familiar names – my most engaged readers from my earlier gig; my closest friends; even an ex-boss from years ago – and hundreds of new ones.

 Many of you chose to become paying subscribers, even though everything here is free till March 21, 2021.
 By pledging financial support and telling me in dozens of moving messages that the work I do is valuable, you helped me believe that maybe, just maybe, there is a future for a platform like this.

 I am here, starting all over again within days of losing the most meaningful job of my life, because of you.
 Massive thanks, and welcome once again to Sanity by Tanmoy.